How to Glaze Bathroom Cabinets for an Antique Look?

 Glazes for bathroom cabinets, vanity, and other wood furniture are available in two different formulas, i.e., water-based and oil-based.

-• Usually, if you have stained cabinets, oil-based glazes will work better
+Usually, if you have stained cabinets, oil-based glazes will work better, but for painted bathroom or kitchen cabinets, water-based glazes are ideal.

 If you want to apply a coat of glazing on cured polyurethane, you can use oil-based polyurethane and epoxy resin glazes.